lukawarren/Lorien-Legacies/README.md

 ### Initial release
 * Set of 10 legacies ❌
-* Loralite Ore ❌
+* Loralite Ore and loralite ❌
-* Loralite Stone ❌
 * Some lorien items ✔️

 ### Release two